-Our next performance, from the DaDaFest Ensemble on 11 July at 2pm, will be played to an in-house audience at the Liverpool Philharmonic, as well as being broadcast across the internet.
+The performance from the DaDaFest Ensemble on 11 July at 2pm, was played to an in-house audience at the Liverpool Philharmonic and was broadcast across the internet.

-It will be a relaxed performance with the aim of removing potential barriers to access for audience members, including those with an autism spectrum condition, a learning disability, or anyone else who would benefit from a more relaxed environment.
+It was a relaxed performance with the aim of removing potential barriers to access for audience members, including those with an autism spectrum condition, a learning disability, or anyone else who would benefit from a more relaxed environment.

 Here’s some ideas for introducing some ‘relaxed’ elements into your classroom when watching the broadcast: